carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ~~~
 {: .output}

-If we were to download the database we would use the following command:
+If we were to download the database, we would use the following command:
 **No need to run this**
 ~~~
 $ curl -O ftp://ftp.ccb.jhu.edu/pub/data/kraken2_dbs/old/minikraken2_v2_8GB_201904.tgz